theraccoonbear/OHOL/README.md

 ## Build

-You will need Docker installed.
+You will need to Docker installed to build the image.
 From the repo root run:

 `$ docker-compose build`

+## Run

+Once the Docker image has been built, you can bring up a container:

+`$ ./utils/bounce hard`

+This will ensure a fresh container in a clean state is brought up.